 There are many types of electrolytes.
 Among them, solid electrolyte is an electrolyte that is in a solid state.
 If it is commercialized, it can cut the number of the components from 4 to 3.
 Let’s delve into the solid electrolyte that can change the key components of batteries.

 Characteristics of Lithium-ion Battery Electrolyte

 Most electrolytes of lithium-ion batteries are in a liquid state.
-That is because liquid electrolytes have high ionic conductivity, a property that allows lithium ions navigate the electrodes smoothly.
+That is because liquid electrolytes have high ionic conductivity, a property that allows lithium ions to navigate the electrodes smoothly.
 For a battery with liquid electrolyte, a separator is placed to prevent direct contact between the cathode and anode and to improve stability.

 Separator-free Solid Electrolyte